Lower Bounds on Syntactic Logic Expressions for Optimization Problems and Duality using Lagrangian Dual to characterize optimality conditions: Expressing optimality conditions with the help of duality

-which is a Horn formula.
+$YnotEq0$ and $B_AnotEq0$ can be constructed in polynomial time.
+The predicate $B_AnotEq0$ is more crucial here, since it involves $b_i$, $A_i$ and $X$.
+But checking this is polynomial, since we mainly need to compute a dot product of the row $A_i$ with $X$.
+The logic machinery needed to express the arithmetic can be built into the first order vocabulary (for example, see the first chapter of Immerman's book), such that these FO predicates are not affected by the Horn condition.

 Similarly, the formula $\psi_2(j)$ in (\ref{LPcharac}) can be expressed in Horn form:

 Now that we know that all four subformulae in the first order part of (\ref{LPcharac}) can be expressed in universal Horn form, we can conclude that the formula in (\ref{LPcharac}) fully obeys the conditions of Theorem \ref{thom:decision}; that is, ESO logic with the first order part being a universal Horn formulae (that is, the quantifier-free part is a conjunction of Horn clauses).
-Hence we can state that \begin{thom} For a pair of primal and dual Linear Programming problems as in (\ref{LPdual}), and hence obeying strong duality, the existence of optimal solutions for the primal and the dual can be expressed in ESO logic with the first order part being a universal Horn formula, and the optimal solutions can be computed in polynomial time (a) syntactically, and (b) by a single call to a decision Turing machine (which returns yes/no answers). \end{thom}
+Hence we can state that \begin{thom} For a pair of primal and dual Linear Programming problems as in (\ref{LPdual}), and hence obeying strong duality, when the underlying input structure has a built-in successor relation, the existence of optimal solutions for the primal and the dual can be expressed in ESO logic with the first order part being a universal Horn formula, and the optimal solutions can be computed in polynomial time (a) using the technique in Remark \ref{rem:hornPolySoln}, and (b) by a single call to a decision Turing machine (which returns yes/no answers). \end{thom}

 But does strong duality imply polynomial time solvability?
-This is the subject of another manuscript \cite{manyemSheu09}.
+This is the subject of another manuscript \cite{manyem10}.

-\subsection{MaxFlow MinCut}

-(Still some work to be done here; The first order part is not universal Horn, but I think it should be possible to make it universal Horn.)
+\subsection{Maxflow mincut}

 The MaxFlow-MinCut Theorem is another example where Lagrangian duality plays an important role in characterizing optimal solutions.
 The MaxFlow and MinCut problems are dual to each other.
 At optimality, the values of the two optimal solutions coincide.
-An optimal solution to MaxFlow can be syntactically recognized by an ``optimality condition", rather than a comparison of the objective function value with those of all other feasible solutions.
+An optimal solution to MaxFlow can be syntactically recognised by an ``optimality condition", rather than a comparison of the objective function value with those of all other feasible solutions.